arashtajdar/arashtajdar/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=arashtajdar" alt="arashtajdar" /></a> </p>

+- PHP developer with 8 years of experience with advanced PHP knowledge and a strong ability to develop applications using the Laravel framework, as well as experience with Version Control Systems and project management softwares.
+I’m comfortable with Git revision control and using JIRA on a daily basis.
+I’m able to setup CentOS servers and I’m comfortable using them.
+I have experience of writing clean and efficient API services.
+I have also worked on many large-scale systems with many users and high load.

 - 🌱 I’m currently learning PHP/LARAVEL as always, **but also learning VueJs because I think it's great :)**

 - 📫 How to reach me **arash.tajdar@gmail.com**